Medicated America: More Chemically Altered Than Any People in History

 GLP-1 Agonists and the New Pharmaceutical Frontier

-The clinical data on GLP-1 drugs is genuinely impressive in terms of weight loss and cardiovascular outcomes.
-But the long-term consequences of decades of continuous use these are drugs intended to be taken indefinitely, since weight typically returns when they are stopped on gut motility, muscle mass, bone density, mental health, and other physiological systems are not yet known.
+The newest chapter is the explosive rise of GLP-1 receptor agonists, drugs like semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound).
+Tens of millions of Americans are now taking or seeking these medications.
+The clinical data on weight loss and cardiovascular outcomes is genuinely impressive.
+But the long-term consequences of decades of continuous use on gut motility, muscle mass, bone density, and mental health are not yet known.
 A population that has never before taken these drugs is now doing so at mass scale, in an experiment whose full results will not be visible for decades.
-This is, in a very real sense, the situation with every wave of pharmaceutical expansion in American history and the opioid crisis should serve as a sobering reminder of what that can mean.
+The opioid crisis should serve as a sobering reminder of what that can mean.

 The Chemical Food Supply

-Approximately 60 percent of the calories consumed by the average American come from ultra-processed foods a category defined not merely by the degree of processing but by the presence of substances not found in any home kitchen: industrial emulsifiers, synthetic flavor compounds, artificial colors, chemical preservatives, modified starches, and a vast array of additives designed to extend shelf life, enhance palatability, and optimize the sensory experience of eating in ways that maximize consumption.
+Approximately 60% of the calories consumed by the average American come from ultra-processed foods containing substances not found in any home kitchen: industrial emulsifiers, synthetic flavor compounds, artificial colors, chemical preservatives, modified starches, and a vast array of additives designed to extend shelf life and optimize palatability.

 Artificial Dyes and Behavioral Effects